Code-Institute-Submissions/clacken-dev-ms1/README.md

  - Follow the link which is generated to preview the live site

  ## Forking the GitHub repository
- Forking the GitHub repository allows us to make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.
+ Forking a GitHub repository will create a copy of that repository which can be changed, edited and modified without affecting the original repository.
  This can be done by using the following steps:
- 1. The first step in forking a repository
+ - Navigate to the repository on GitHub
+ - At the top of the repository, on the right hand side, locate the fork button and click it
+ - You now have a copy of the original repository which can be modified

  # Credits
  ## Code